 By the end of this training, participants will be able to:

-Leverage multiple GPUs, cloud resources, or clusters for training data
+- Train data using multiple GPUs, cloud resources, or clusters

 **Audience**

-Combination of lecture, discussion, practical exercises, and extensive hands-on practice to ensure proficiency for government applications.
+- Part lecture, part discussion, with exercises and substantial hands-on practice for government applications.

-This instructor-led, live training in Virginia (online or onsite) is aimed at beginner-level to intermediate-level professionals who wish to develop their understanding of machine learning algorithms, deep learning techniques, and AI-driven decision-making for government.
+This instructor-led, live training in Virginia (online or onsite) is designed for government professionals at the beginner to intermediate level who wish to enhance their understanding of machine learning algorithms, deep learning techniques, and AI-driven decision-making.
 The course provides hands-on experience with machine learning concepts, deep learning models, and practical implementations using R.

 By the end of this training, participants will be able to:

-Understand the fundamentals of machine learning and deep learning for government applications.
+- Understand the fundamentals of machine learning and deep learning.

-Apply various machine learning algorithms for regression, classification, clustering, and anomaly detection in public sector workflows.
+- Apply various machine learning algorithms for regression, classification, clustering, and anomaly detection.

-Use deep learning architectures such as artificial neural networks (ANNs) for government projects.
+- Utilize deep learning architectures such as artificial neural networks (ANNs).

-Implement supervised and unsupervised learning models aligned with governance and accountability standards.
+- Implement both supervised and unsupervised learning models.

-Use R for data analysis, visualization, and machine learning applications in a government context.
+- Use R for data analysis, visualization, and machine learning applications for government.

 This classroom-based training session for government will include presentations and computer-based examples, as well as case study exercises utilizing relevant neural and deep network libraries.

-This instructor-led, live training in Virginia (online or onsite) is aimed at software engineers who wish to program in Python with OpenCV 4 for deep learning applications for government.
+This instructor-led, live training in Virginia (online or onsite) is aimed at software engineers who wish to program in Python with OpenCV 4 for deep learning applications.

 By the end of this training, participants will be able to:

-Run deep learning models and generate comprehensive reports from images and videos for government use.
+- Run deep learning models and generate comprehensive reports from images and videos, enhancing capabilities for government projects.

-In this instructor-led, live training, participants will learn advanced techniques for Machine Learning with R as they step through the creation of a real-world application for government use.
+In this instructor-led, live training, participants will learn advanced techniques for Machine Learning with R as they develop a real-world application.

 By the end of this training, participants will be able to:

-Apply clustering and classification methods to make predictions based on real-world data for government projects
+- Apply clustering and classification methods to make predictions based on real-world data.

-Visualize data to quickly gain insights, make informed decisions, and further refine analysis for government initiatives
+- Visualize data to quickly gain insights, make decisions, and further refine analysis.

-Improve the performance of a machine learning model using hyper-parameter tuning for government datasets
+- Improve the performance of a machine learning model using hyper-parameter tuning.

-Deploy a model into production for use in larger government applications
+- Deploy a model into production for use in a larger application.

-Apply advanced machine learning techniques to address questions involving social network data, big data, and more for government purposes
+- Apply advanced machine learning techniques to address questions involving social network data, big data, and more, ensuring alignment with public sector workflows and governance for government.

-This instructor-led, live training in Virginia (online or onsite) is aimed at developers and data scientists who wish to utilize TensorFlow 2.x for government applications such as building predictors, classifiers, generative models, neural networks, and more.
+This instructor-led, live training (online or onsite) is aimed at developers and data scientists who wish to utilize TensorFlow 2.x for government to build predictors, classifiers, generative models, neural networks, and more.

 By the end of this training, participants will be able to:

-Understand the benefits of TensorFlow 2.x over previous versions in a public sector context.
+- Understand the advantages of TensorFlow 2.x over previous versions.

-Deploy a deep learning model to the cloud, mobile, and IoT devices for government use.
+- Deploy a deep learning model to the cloud, mobile devices, and IoT systems.

 This instructor-led, live training in Virginia (online or onsite) is aimed at engineers who wish to develop, deploy, and execute machine learning models on very small embedded devices for government use.